About Elementary School Counseling

 Individual Counseling is offered on a short term basis for a variety of student concerns.

 Consultation/Coordination with parents and teachers is a critical part of the school counselor's role in advocating for students and helping them succeed.

 Questions about services for your child?
-Email Mrs. Tami Lewis at email@example.com You may also call us at 539-7888.
-Please note that Mrs. Tami is only at Ball Camp Monday, Tuesday, and Friday.
+Email Mrs. Leonard at email@example.com You may also call us at 539-7888.
+Please note that Mrs. Leonard is only at Ball Camp Monday, Wednesday, and Friday.